Keinta15/Lua-Vita-Tester/README.md

 A simple homebrew for testing the input data on the PS Vita™ made on [Lua Player Plus Vita](https://github.com/Rinnegatamante/lpp-vita)

 This is a fork of SMOKE5's [VitaTester](https://github.com/SMOKE5/VitaTester)
+This project was done mainly for self learning purposes.
 **At no point am I claiming this as mine,** this was just made to test myself that I could convert it over to Lua Player Plus Vita for PS Vita made by: Rinnegatamante since I'm still learning and it was made as a fun learning experience.